 - Pork lard Substitute with vegetable oil if you don't have pork lard on hand (you may need to add a bit more salt in that case as vegetable oil has less flavour) It's easy to render pork lard at home FYI and it keeps for months!

 - 1 Asian omelette, cut into strips I used 6 eggs for the omelette, but it's really up to you

 - Put the bihun in a heatproof bowl and cover with hot, boiling water for 20-30 minutes.
-(You can stop soaking once the noodles are flexible but not soggy.
-(Whilst it is soaking you can proceed to pound the rempah, as stated below.)
+(You can stop soaking once the noodles are flexible, have turned slightly opaque but not soggy.
+(Whilst it is soaking you can proceed to prepare the rempah, as stated below.)
 After the 20-30 minutes, drain the bihun.

 - Mix the ingredients for the sauce together then leave beside your cooker.

-- Add the bihun, stir, then add the sauce ingredients.
-Stir fry till well-mixed, add the omelette and fish cake, stir a few times then switch off the fire.
-(If you are using uncooked ingredients, such as carrots, you will need to add them before the bihun as the bihun cooks fast)
+- Add the drained bihun to the wok with the rempah, stir, then add the sauce ingredients.
+Stir fry till well-mixed, add the omelette, carrots and fish cake, stir a few times then switch off the fire.

 - Drizzle the sesame oil over the noodles and serve.